 - a letter of support from the relevant Deputy Minister or Assistant Deputy Minister, or equivalent where appropriate,

 Participants from the federal public service are normally recommended by their relevant Deputy Minister or Assistant Deputy Minister from among their most promising EX 2 and EX 3 leaders.
 Participants from provincial/territorial administrations or the private or non-profit sectors are usually recommended by the equivalent appropriate senior official in their organization.

-We request that applications for Cohort XVI (beginning in September 2021) be submitted by July 9, 2021.
+We request that applications for Cohort XVII (beginning in December 2022) be submitted by July 29, 2022.

 Applications should be sent to (email submission is accepted):